hipertipo/tempEdit/docs/_topics/install.md

 ---
-layout: default
+title  : Installing TempEdit
-title: Installing TempEdit
+layout : default
-order: 4
+order  : 4
 ---

 TempEdit is packaged and distributed as a [RoboFont extension].